Is Watermelon Good for Kidney Patients? The Pros and Cons

 Watermelon contains potassium.
 Some people with kidney disease may need to limit the amount of potassium that they get from their diet.

-If you do need to follow a low potassium diet, be mindful of the portion size of a watermelon that you include.
+If you do need to follow a low-potassium diet, be mindful of the portion size of a watermelon that you include.

-1 cup of raw, diced watermelon contains 170mg of potassium.
+1 cup of raw, diced watermelon contains 170 mg of potassium.
 This is considered a lower potassium serving.

-However, it is really easy to eat way more than just 1 cup of watermelon.
+However, it can be easy to eat much more than just 1 cup of watermelon.

-Talk with your dietitian about how much watermelon you can include in your kidney-friendly diet!
+Talk with your dietitian about how much watermelon you can include in your kidney-friendly diet.

-To learn more about the low potassium diet, click here!
+To learn more about the low potassium diet, click here.

+Watermelon can definitely fit into a renal diabetic diet.
 However, you may just need to work with your dietitian to determine how to include it to be mindful of your blood sugars.

-Learn more about the renal diabetic diet here!
+Learn more about the renal diabetic diet here.

 Fresh